Start adding classes

 - In the console, click Classification, and click Add group.

-- From the Rules tab, in the Certname area, in the Node name field, enter the name of your PE agent node.
+On the Rules tab, in the Certname field, enter the name of the managed node you want to

 Click Add class, and commit changes.